Telos-Project/APInt/README.md

 specifying the alias of a utility represented by the corresponding value, but said value is in the form of a utility object.

-A utility object shall have a "source" field, and may optionally have a "properties" field.
+A utility object may have a "source" field, and may have a "properties" field.

 The source field may either be a string or a list of strings, the former specifying the file path, URL, or alias for the source of the utility, and the latter specifying multiple such sources, in